Ahmed-Osama-Fawzy/Photoshop-With-C-/README.md

 # CPP
-This File IS Photo Shop Applaction
+This File IS PhotoShop Applaction